 Nexus S (2010)

 The letter should give you a clue to its collaborator - Samsung.
 The display on the Nexus S was a smidge bigger than the One at four inches but featured the same resolution.
 It also came to its senses and packed 16GB worth of internal storage at the expense of an expansion slot.

 Fondly remembered for: its curved glass screen that replaced the old trackball.
 Also the first Android phone to feature near field communication (NFC) capabilities.

 Galaxy Nexus (2011)

 Google continued the relationship with Samsung, hence keeping the curved screen around.
 Its 4.65in display was a significant growth spurt.
-On the downside, its display resolution jump to a higher 720 x 1280 pixels was apparently more than its 1750 mAh battery could handle.
+On the downside, its display resolution jump to a higher 720 x 1280 pixels apparently cost its 1750 mAh battery more than it could handle.

 Fondly remembered for: the bad reviews that plagued it due to the bad battery life.